gc3-uzh-ch/gridka-school/tutorial/keystone.rst

 Keystone is not only used to store information about users, passwords and projects, but also to store a catalog of the available services the OpenStack cloud is offering.
-To each service is then assigned an *endpoint* which basically consists of a set of three urls (public, internal, administrative) and a region.
+To each service is then assigned an *endpoint* which basically consists of a set of three URLs (`public`, `internal`, `admin`).
+Each set of URLs is associated with a specific region, so that you can use the same keystone instance to give information about multiple regions.

 Of course keystone itself is a service ("identity") so it needs its own service and endpoint.